-A recent study commissioned by LG found that since 2011 more than 700 solar installation companies have had a change in trading conditions, gone into liquidation or simply stopped trading in Australia.
-Even more alarmingly, this trend shows no signs of slowing, with 127 such cases reported last year.
+A study commissioned by LG found that since 2011 more than 740 solar installation companies have had a change in trading conditions, gone into liquidation or simply stopped trading in Australia.
+Even more staggeringly, this trend shows no signs of slowing, with 50 such cases reported in 2019.

-The study has estimated that these 700 companies existed for an average of four years and installed around 250 systems each year.
-That’s a total of around 650,000 solar systems that are now “orphans”, with no service provider held to account for the ongoing performance.
+The LG study estimates that the 740 companies existed for an average of four years and installed around 250 systems each year.
+That’s a total of around 740,000 solar systems that are now “orphans”, with no service provider held to account for the ongoing performance.

 With the installers gone, the owners of these systems have no option but to call on external solar companies who aren’t familiar with the system when something goes wrong; a recipe for trouble.

 With figures like this, there is little wonder Australians have lost confidence in the renewable energy sector.

 Why is this occurring?

 Choice Energy’s Chief Operating Officer, Christopher Dean, says anecdotal evidence suggests that a high percentage of solar companies go insolvent when they are faced with a myriad of consumer claims.

 “The main reason why solar companies go bankrupt is due to poor business practices and management.
 What appears on the surface as an effort to offer the lowest prices, often results in margins being too slim,” he said.

 “When prices are lowered to unsustainable levels to attract business, bad operational behaviours usually follow, as businesses try to compensate for the margin elsewhere.
 And this typically leads to companies hiring poorly qualified sub-contractors at the lowest price possible - which in many cases results in workmanship faults.